 - The Romans conceived of the “Lares,” the ancestral divinities who wandered borders protecting home and hearth, as dogs or men clad in the skins of dogs.

 - Note how many many military veterans suffering from trauma work with dogs to help integrate them back into “normal” human society.

 - Think of Cerebus, who guarded the passage of death, or Anubis in Egyptian civilization.
 Here again, dogs stand in the gap.
 For the Egyptians, Anubis had close association to the “Dog-Star,” Sirius.
 The rise of Sirius heralded the “dog-days” of summer, the terrible heat linked with death.
 But–the rise of Sirius also meant the Nile would soon flood, bringing life back to Egypt.
 Once again, we see the dog associated with boundary and transition, the bringer of death and life.

-- In the Alexander Romance, of which versions exist across multiple different cultures, Alexander meets the “Cynocephalae,” men with faces of dogs, at the edge of his travels in the east.
+- In the Alexander Romance, of which versions exist across multiple different cultures, Alexander meets the “Cynocephalae,” men with heads of dogs, at the edge of his travels in the east.

 - In Hindu tradition, there is the example of the great sage Visimitra.
 He shows up in story about “how to rule when time has arrived at a low-point, when all things have become slave-like.”
 In the story, a terrible drought has beset the land at the end of the Treta age for 12 years.
 Visimitra, known for his strict purity and asceticism, goes into the forest and eats the hind leg of a dog, over and against strong objections from those around him, for the dog was most unclean, “the vilest of all game.”
 After he eats, Indra sends rain and the earth revives.
 “Thus one who is expert and high-souled, and a knower of solutions,” the story concludes, ” . . . ought to maintain a firm conviction of dharma and adharma in this world.”